cclock2/Mysterium_Text_Adventure/README.md

 3) Open Godot Editor, select Import, and navigate to Mysterium

 To Run Game:
-A .exe binary is included root folder the project (Mysterium_Text_Adventure/Mysterium).
-If you are on Windows, running this executable *should* run the game
+The root folder the project (Mysterium_Text_Adventure/Mysterium) includes a windows .exe file, a compressed MacOS file, and a Linux binary to run the game.
+Uncompressing the appropriate file or running the appropriate binary *Should* run the game.
+(Note: This has only been tested for Windows Executable on a machine with Godot installed)

-If the binary does not run or if you are not on windows:
+If the binary does not run:
 1) Follow instructions above to view or modify code
 2) In the Godot Editor, in the toolbar click project->export->add and then choose the target platform you are running on.
 It will create a playable binary.
 NOTE: Demo was developed and tested on Windows.
 It's reasonable to assume it works on most desktop environments, but it was not designed for mobile platforms